ibm-cloud-docs/containers/cs_vpn.md

     ```
     {: pre}

-    * If all tests pass, your strongSwan VPN connection is successfully set up.
+    * If all of the tests pass, your strongSwan VPN connection is successfully set up.

-    * If any test fails, continue to the next step.
+    * If any part of the test fails, continue to the next step.

 5. View the output of a failed test by looking at the logs of the test pod.